-Billing for faculty-led, affiliate and exchange programs is done through Furman's billing system in WorkDay.
-Follow the schedule outlined in your financial agreement to find the amount and deadline for deposits, interim, and final payments.
-You may pay online or address all physical payments to Furman University.
+Billing for faculty-led, affiliate and exchange programs is done through Furman's Student Business Services.
+Deposits are not billable.
+Follow the schedule outlined in your financial agreement to find the amount and deadline for deposits and interim payments.
+Make all payments to Furman University.
 See the Application Process section for more information.